 What were Esau’s rights that he gave up?
 Isaac was given everything because he had the birthright.
 Esau was due to inherit his father’s wealth.
 And, as will come into the story, he gave up the blessing of the firstborn.

 Of course, Esau didn’t die, so the birthright was still of great value to him!
-He was looking at his flesh, at this moment.
-He let his flesh and feelings rule him and he had no eternal outlook at all.
+He was looking at his flesh at that moment.
+He let his flesh and feelings rule him, and he had no eternal outlook at all.